Behavioral issues? Reactivity, barking, chewing, fear, or anxiety etc.

 9. Biting and shaking

-Has your dog caused injury?
+Has your dog caused human injury?

 *** BEWARE THE FALLACY OF BEHAVIORAL CHANGE